 “I don’t think it would have done any good,” Ray replied.
 “Besides there’s something I’m still uncertain about when it comes to Blaze.”

 “Really?”
 Pennie wondered.
 “What do you mean?”

 “I don’t exactly know how to put it into words, but there was something very odd about the way he spoke,” Ray explained.
 “I noticed it yesterday more than the last time we fought, but everything he said contradicted himself.
 It was almost like it wasn’t his own words.”

 “Do you think he was possessed like Visola?”
 Pennie asked, still a little confused.
 “Blaze did say he knew the man who possessed Visola, so maybe it was possible for him to be under a spell too.
 So that would mean he isn’t really mean like that.
 Right?”

-“No, I don’t think that’s it.”
-Ray shook his head.
-“Unlike Visola, his aura seemed normal, so its safe to assume that personality of his is real.
-However, it seems highly likely he his being tricked into doing someone else’s bidding.
+“No, I don’t think that’s it,” Ray shook his head.
+“Unlike Visola, his aura seemed normal, so it’s safe to assume that personality of his is real.
+However, it seems highly likely he is being tricked into doing someone else’s bidding.
 It is quite possible to offer false promises to a person who’s grieving.”

-Pennie frowned when she saw the crestfallen expression Brayden’s face.
+Pennie frowned when she saw the crestfallen expression on Ray’s face.
 She turned away from him and sighed.

 “Well, I know what it’s like better than anyone, you don’t exactly recover from something like that,” Pennie stated.

 “Maybe we should go after him and try to help him,” Pennie suggested.
 “Or head home to ask Master Isaac about it.”